wandertosee/csmsc/Readme.md

 	-n is the name of the model and controller.
 	-f is a list of comma separated fields
+	-c is a list of comma separated collections (one to many) -m is a list of comma separated models (one to one)

 the first field in the field list is considered the primary field.